nicktolhurst/nicktolhurst.github.io/_posts/2023-03-17-1-week-of-clojure-1.md

 ---
 layout: post
-title: 1 week of clojure as a total beginner
+title: day 1 of a week of clojure as a total beginner
 date: 17-03-2023
 description: >
   Step 1: Google "how to install closure".
 Step 2: Click on "Show instead 'how to install clojure'"